strapi/strapi/docs/3.x.x/guides/graphql.md

 ## Configurations

 By default, the [Shadow CRUD](#shadow-crud) feature is enabled and the GraphQL is set to `/graphql`.
+The Playground is enabled by default for both the development and staging environments, however it is disabled in production, by changinging the config option `playgroundAlways` to true, you can enable it.

+Security limits on maximum number of items in your response by default is limited to 100, however you can change this on the following config option `amountLimit`.
+This should only be changed after careful consideration of the drawbacks of a large query which can cause what would basically be a DDoS (Distributed Denial of Service).
+And may cause abnormal load on your Strapi server, as well as your database server.

 You can edit these configurations in the following files.

 **Path —** `./plugins/graphql/config/settings.json`.